mirianfsilva/college-code-assignments/README.md

-# TPs
+(Trabalhos Práticos)
-(Trabalhos Práticos) works of the disciplines of Algorithms and Data Structures (AEDS).
+College code assignments of the disciplines of Algorithms and Data Structures (AEDS).
 Federal University of Minas Gerais